Leica Q Typ 116 vs X Vario

 |Nikon Coolpix A||Y||stereo||mono||-||-||-||2.0||-||-||-|

 It is notable that the Q Typ 116 offers wifi support, while the X Vario does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The X Vario is a recent model that features in the current product line-up of Leica.
-In contrast, the Q Typ 116 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Q Typ 116 was succeeded by the Leica Q2.
+Both the Q Typ 116 and the X Vario have been discontinued, but can regularly be found used on eBay.
+The Q Typ 116 was replaced by the Leica Q2, while the X Vario does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica website.

 So what is the bottom line?
 Which of the two cameras – the Leica Q Typ 116 or the Leica X Vario – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 16.1MP) with a 22% higher linear resolution.